 We work closely with a not-for-profit organisation, Act on Energy, who offer free and impartial advice on all matters energy related.
 For advice on energy issues in your home speak to one of their advisors by calling Act on Energy’s free helpline on 0800 988 2881.
-An advisor will be able to deal with your enquiry Monday to Friday 9:00am to 5:00pm or alternatively you can email email@example.com.
+An advisor will be able to deal with your enquiry Monday to Friday 9am to 5pm, or alternatively you can email them.

 Due to the coronavirus pandemic, Act on Energy are not currently able to offer their usual face to face advice sessions through home visits or at public venues.
 Advisors are still able to offer more in depth energy saving advice via phone on 0800 988 2881.

 The Energy Regulators, OFGEM, have written a handy guide on the responsibilities of energy providers during the lockdown and worries that many people may have during the current period.
 This includes advice for self-isolating prepayment customers and for people who are worried about paying their energy bills as a result of the current situation.
 Advice for people with problems getting to or topping up pre-payment meters is also available from Citizens Advice.

 Simple changes at home can help reduce the amount of energy used.
 National Energy Action and Smart Energy GB have produced a short video on 10 Energy Saving Tips During Coronavirus.

 Depending on your individual circumstances, you may be entitled to support for insulation and heating through schemes funded by the main energy companies and other grants.
 Funding towards the cost of energy efficiency measures such as loft and cavity wall insulation is currently available through Warmer Worcestershire.